yoesk8/pooltesting_buddy_PP3/README.md

 ### 2. Additional Log Filters

-* Admin user can to be able to filter the log page by date range.
+* Admin user to be able to filter the log page by date range.

 ### 3. Simplification of the add readings form